triggah61/acent-docs/acent-doc-final.md

 To better illustrate, consider the following example:

 Alice buys Ethereum ACE from the exchange to participate in ARP.
-Alice will need to convert her Ethereum ACE to ACENT ACE via Ace-to-Ace Swap (A2AS) DApp.
+Alice will need to convert her Ethereum ACE to ACENT ACE via Acent Token Bridge (ATB) DApp.
 Alice will then get her ACENT ACE.
 Once Alice deposits the ACE tokens she converted, she will be able to see how much ACE she has deposited at all times as well as her share of ACE in the ASAP.
 Should she need to withdraw her ACE tokens, Alice will be able to choose between withdrawing her principal deposit or her earnings from the ARSC.

 ### Tokenomics